sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 OS at built time the *packages.json* also includes the repositories that are available for users to install.
 E.g. a DHCP relay feature may not come with SONiC by default, but the user will have a corresponding entry for DHCP relay package in *packages.json* which user can install.

+Community can extend *packages.json* with own developed packages.
+The recommended way of defining a 'default-reference' is by specifying a digest rather then a tag, so that a package entry points strictly to a specific image.

 Once a Docker becomes a SONiC package, user will have two options: